 - successful remediation of any dispositional concerns or the implementation of a plan for remediation, and

 - meeting with the assigned advisor to review the Teacher Education Program requirements and to sign and date the Memorandum of Understanding and the Statement of Assurance of Good Moral Character form.

 The candidates typically initiate the application process during the fall semester of the sophomore year or during the semester before they intend to be admitted.
 They follow the procedure outlined in the Application for Admission – Teacher Education Program, which can be picked up from the Education Department office.

 ENTRY TO SOPHOMORE-LEVEL COURSES

 Teacher candidates are required to meet two requirements prior to entering designated sophomore-level courses.

 - passage of all parts of the Praxis® Core Academic Skills for Educators Tests (see below), and

 Praxis® Core Academic Skills for Educators

 Praxis® Core Academic Skills for Educators Tests are required for admission to ECED 2401, MCED 2601 or EDUC 2681.
-There are three parts to the PPST – reading, writing and mathematics.
+There are three parts to the Praxis Core – reading, writing and mathematics.
 Students need to achieve a minimum passing score of 150 in mathematics, 162 in writing and 156 in reading.
-Candidates who fail to achieve a satisfactory score may receive remediation through various courses and/or support services.
-Contact your advisor or the CTE office for more information.
+Candidates who fail to achieve a satisfactory score may receive support through various courses and/or support services.
+Contact your advisor or the Education Department office for more information.
 There is a fee to take the test.
-The CTE office will help you complete the registration process.
 Teacher candidates can be waived from the Praxis® Core Academic Skills for Educators requirement with an ACT composite of 25 or higher or the equivalent SAT Score.